 Birds are actively hazed in the immediate forebay of the dam to the Boat Restrictive Zone (BRZ) and from the immediate tailrace downstream to Eagle Island.

-Birds are hazed daily using propane cannons, bird distress calls, pyrotechnics and lasers.
+Birds are hazed daily using pyrotechnics.

+If a gull or cormorant becomes unresponsive to hazing and is leading other birds to feed on juvenile fish (instigator bird) who are also unresponsive to hazing, lethal take of the instigator bird or a bird in the group of unresponsive birds will occur at the discretion of the boat-based hazing crew.
+This action will occur most sparingly after hazing efforts have failed to move the birds.

 Data that are noted are the time, avian zone, bird species, number of birds, if they are foraging or not foraging, and control action taken.